 What are Startup and Venture Studios?

-While accelerators and incubators have been in existence for quite some time and today number in the many hundreds, venture or startup studios began to appear and gain traction in 2008.
+While startup accelerators and incubators have been in existence for quite some time and today number in the many hundreds, venture or startup studios (essentially interchangeable terms) use a newer model that began to appear and gain traction in 2008.
 Today, there are over 65 venture studios across the world, of which 17 have been built since 2013.
-So, what is a venture studio?
-First, what they are not.
+So, what is a venture or startup studio?
+First, it’s helpful to understand what other areas of the startup world do so that the contrast is clear.

 Venture Studios vs Accelerator and Incubators

 Accelerators and incubators encourage many startups to apply for entrance and then, based upon varying criteria, select those for admittance.
 Once admitted, these organizations run competitive programs like pitch fests, boot camps and introduce these startups to potential funding sources such as angels and venture capital firms.
-Most also offer some type of structured programming based upon the Business Model Canvas that helps the startup identify their potential market, potential customers and their first MVP (Minimally Viable Product).
+Most also offer some type of structured programming based upon the Business Model Canvas that helps the startup identify their potential market, potential customers and their first Minimally Viable Product (MVP).

 What you must realize is that these organizations do not invest their own money in these startups and the duration of "involvement" with the startup is limited.
 Here, startups typically, upon admission, join a cohort of similar startups and cycle through a prescriptive program – think Army boot camp.
 Once this cycle is completed, a new cohort is selected and cycled through the same process.